Federal Wildland Firefighter Health and Wellbeing Program

 Webinar Series

-The Interior and Agriculture departments are holding a series of webinars this year to provide wildland fire personnel with resources and tips to improve their health and wellbeing before, during, and after wildland fire assignments.
+The Interior and Agriculture departments held a monthly webinar series in 2024 to provide wildland fire personnel with resources and tips to improve their health and wellbeing before, during, and after wildland fire assignments.
+Recordings are available for you to watch at any time.

 Program Updates